aleshaleksey/fansys23/08-spell-list.md

 - If the entity has some magic sense, it makes a Wis save against the "mirage" as soon as it detects it.
 - If the entity has "true seeing" it automatically sees through the "mirage"

-**Upcast**: For every extra MP, the duration increases by 12 min or the radius increases by 5ft.
+**Upcast**: For every extra MP die above 4, the duration increases by 12 min or the radius increases by 5ft.

 **Global**: The mirage lasts for a day and has a radius of 400ft.
 For every 4 extra MP the mirage lasts for an extra day or its radius increases by 400ft.